 Another Wells song, “Someday at Christmas,” was recorded by Diana Ross, Mary J. Blige and by Justin Bieber.
 The song was also featured in the film “Best Man Holiday.”

-Wells’ compositions have appeared in the Megan Fox film “Friends With Kids,” the hit TV shows “The Simpsons,” “Grimm,” “The Mindy Project,” “The Slap,” “The Wonderful World of Disney,” “HAPPYish,” “The Today Show,” “Scandal,” “Secrets and Lies,” “Harry,” and “America’s Got Talent.”
+Wells’ compositions have appeared in the Megan Fox film “Friends With Kids,” as well as “Love, Simon,” and “Hello My Name is Doris,” the hit TV shows “The Simpsons,” “Grimm,” “The Mindy Project,” “The Slap,” “The Wonderful World of Disney,” “HAPPYish,” “The Today Show,” “Scandal,” “Secrets and Lies,” “Harry,” “America’s Got Talent,” and “Entertainment Tonight.”

 Wells has garnered four Clio Awards for his advertising music compositions.
 Some of the high profile clients he has written for include Mercedes-Benz, Sears, Welch’s, ExxonMobile, Scope Mouthwash, Gillette, Macy’s, American Express and Saks Fifth Avenue.